sqrasdf/SWIFT_parser/README.md

 docker-compose -f docker-compose.test.yml up --build
 ```

 This command will run all tests in the project.
-Make sure that the test database is properly configured before running the tests.
+Running it for the first time may take a little while.

 ## Notes